jazz-it/wii/README.md

 $ wii -c "\( -type f -iname '*.pdf' -printf 'wii' \) -o \( -type f -iname '*.doc*' -printf 'wii' \)"
 $ wii -c "-type f -iname '*.txt'"
 ```
-> Parameter of the -c flag will be passed to find directly with a single exception only:
+> Important: Parameter of the -c flag will be passed to find directly with a single exception only:
-> in multiple conditions as per above examples, you should use -printf 'wii'
+> in multiple conditions as per above examples, you should use -printf 'wii' for each condition.

 In case you try to mix the modes from above, 'wii' will apply the following rule in group to prioritize it:
  - HIGH: Advanced mode